mariomann/documentation/content/en/tracing/profiling/getting_started.md

 The Datadog Profiler requires [Java Flight Recorder][1].
 The Datadog Profiling library is supported in OpenJDK 11+, Oracle Java 11+, and Zulu Java 8+ (minor version 1.8.0_212+).
 All JVM-based languages, such as Scala, Groovy, Kotlin, Clojure, etc. are supported.
 To begin profiling applications:

+1. If you are already using Datadog, please upgrade your agent to version [7.20.2][5] or [6.20.2][5].

-1. Download `dd-java-agent.jar`, which contains the Java Agent class files, and add the `dd-trace-java` version to your `pom.xml` or equivalent:
+2. Download `dd-java-agent.jar`, which contains the Java Agent class files, and add the `dd-trace-java` version to your `pom.xml` or equivalent:

     ```shell
     wget -O dd-java-agent.jar 'https://repository.sonatype.org/service/local/artifact/maven/redirect?r=central-proxy&g=com.datadoghq&a=dd-java-agent&v=LATEST'